The New Model for VFX: Embracing Technology and Global Networks of Talent22.9.20

 It is both exciting and concerning to watch our business model be reforged, but it’s important to remember that as an industry we have never stood still.
 We have always been at the forefront of innovation.
 From the pioneering VFX work on Star Wars in the 70’s, to Pixar’s groundbreaking CG work in the 90’s, to virtual production today, we have not only adapted to change, we have led it.
 Established studios who have already invested heavily in infrastructure and real estate will have to ask themselves some difficult questions over the next few months but transitioning to the new model is entirely possible and already happening.
 The demand for content has never been greater, and as the world competes for eyeballs, no industry is better positioned to capture them than ours.

-– Ben Stallard, global head of production at Hotspring
+– Ben Stallard, Managing Director, Media and Entertainment at Hotspring

 Ben has been in the VFX industry for over 25 years working at MPC, Clear and The Mill London, most recently as group production director and executive board member at The Mill.
 Ben then founded ArtclubVFX, an outsourcing business based in London, before joining the team at Hotspring.